World

 Negative Moneyline

-A negative moneyline means that the event predicted by the bet is very likely to occur, in the eyes of oddsmakers, and the payout will be less than the amount you risk.
+A negative moneyline means that the event predicted by the bet is very likely to occur, in the eyes of oddsmakers and the payout will be less than the amount you risk.
 For instance, late in the season, if Duke had a two-game lead in the ACC with three games left to play, their odds of winning the regular season title might be -800.
 That would mean you’d have to bet $800 to win $100.

 Again, it’s scaled.
 So if you bet $200, you’d win $25.

-Reading College Basketball Futures Odds
+College Basketball Futures Markets

 Basketball fans know that it’s that exciting unpredictability that gives March Madness its name—anything can happen.